Skip to main content

 Application status updates

 We’ll aim to make our decision within about 2 months of the deadline for applications.
-Final Council approval is anticipated to take place within about 4 months of the deadline for applications (target).
-You will be told the status of your application within this timeframe.
+Final Council approval for required municipal by-laws is anticipated to take place within about 4 months of the deadline for applications subject to the Peel Region Council meeting calendar.
+You will be informed of the status of your application within this timeframe.

 Next call for applications